Skip to content

 Persistent state variables

-Contracts can define state variables that persist between contract calls.
+Contracts can define state variables that persist between contract calls, and thus commonly referred to as storage variables.
 Contracts in TON pay rent in proportion to the amount of persistent space they consume, so compact representations via serialization are encouraged.

 contract Example {